 Any currently enrolled Mount Holyoke College student is eligible to work on campus.
 Level 1 jobs are only available to students with work-study (although students with work-study may pursue Level 2-4 jobs as well).
 Students without work-study may pursue Level 2-4 jobs.

-Student earnings are estimated at $2,100 annually, representing eight to ten hours of work per week while classes are in session.
+Student earnings range from $2,100 to $2,400 annually, representing eight to ten hours of work per week while classes are in session.
+(The limit may be increased in future years based on state minimum wage increases and College policies.)
 Students are paid every two weeks; earnings from student jobs are not applied automatically to the bill.
 The College expects students to use their earnings for books and personal expenses.
 Students may decline the offer of work-study by notifying Student Financial Services .

 Every first-year student with work-study must fill at least one shift in Dining Services during the fall and spring semesters.
 After signing-up for a shift, first-year students with work-study may seek additional employment in other departments.
 Transfer students and Frances Perkins students may seek employment in Dining Services or other departments from the start.

 For more information about student employment, visit the Career Development Center.